 Other sleep disturbances included difficulty falling asleep, reported by 16% of women, and waking too early, reported by 20%.
 At least once a week, 44% were sleepy in the morning and 32% were sleepy during the day; 26% took a daytime nap and 2% were liable to fall asleep at work.
 In all, 3% of women used sleeping pills at least once a week.
 Further analysis identified positive correlations between sleep quality and various health-related quality-of-life indicators.
 For instance, poor sleep quality was more common in women with chronic illnesses, those taking regular medication and those with lower levels of physical or psychological functioning.

 There was no association with BMI, however.
-Sleep quality was also linked with health behaviours.
-Specifically, older age was associated with wakening too early in the morning; shift-workers were more prone and part-time workers were less prone to daytime sleepiness; people who took regular physical exercise were less prone to daytime sleeping; smoking was associated with fewer nighttime awakenings; and women who used alcohol rarely or 1–2 times per month had better sleep quality compared with abstainers.
-Night sweats and hot flashes seemed to be one of the biggest reasons for sleep disturbances.
+Sleep quality was also linked with health behaviors.
+Specifically, older age was associated with wakening too early in the morning; shift-workers were more prone and part-time workers were less prone to daytime sleepiness; people who participated in regular physical exercise were less prone to daytime sleeping; smoking was associated with fewer nighttime awakenings; and women who used alcohol rarely or 1–2 times per month had better sleep quality compared with abstainers.
+Additionally, Night sweats and hot flashes seemed to be one of the biggest reasons for sleep disturbances.